kfinkels/python_course_23/5_pet_store/README.md

 3. Implement delete pet by ID
 4. Implement get all pets created after DATE
 5. Change animal_type to one of (enum)
-6. Disallow pet from the same name and same type (hint: use application exception)
+6. Disallow pet from the same name and same type (hint: use exception)